pramitpal/OpenSource_Physical_Design/README.md

    <img src="images/no_drc.jpg">

  ## SPEF File Generation
-   Standard Parasitic Exchange Format (SPEF) is an IEEE standard for representing parasitic data of wires in a chip in ASCII format.
-Non-ideal wires have parasitic resistance and capacitance that are captured by SPEF.
+   The IEEE standard Standard Parasitic Exchange Format (SPEF) is used to represent parasitic data of wires in a chip in ASCII format.
+SPEF captures parasitic resistance and capacitance in non-ideal wires.
-   OpenLANE consists of a tool named, SPEF_EXTRACTOR for generation of SPEF file.
-It is a `python` based parser which takes the `LEF` and `DEF` files as input arguments and generates the SPEF file.
-The following command is used for invoking the SPEC_EXTRACTOR.
+For the generation of SPEF files, OpenLANE includes a tool called SPEF EXTRACTOR.
+It's a Python-based parser that takes the 'LEF' and 'DEF' files as input and generates the SPEF file.
+The SPEC EXTRACTOR is invoked using the following command.

     cd <path-to-SPEF_EXTRACTOR-tool-directory>
     python3 main.py <path-to-LEF-file> <path-to-DEF-file-created-after-routing>